TETSUO:

 Pow!
 She starts turning into metal and chasing the man with the complexion problem East side, West side all around the uglier parts of the city.
 Who knows why, she just wants to touch him.

-The Man resents her personal space invasion and wants the freaky lady to leave him the hell alone, but she isn't sensitive to his feelings and likes to make him suffer.
+The Man resents her invasion of his personal space and wants the freaky lady to leave him the hell alone, but she isn't sensitive to his feelings and likes to make him suffer.

 If you have trouble keeping up, just follow the bouncing camera work.